oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 * [excludes](#excludes) - Mark [files, directories](#excluding-paths) or [package manager scopes](#excluding-scopes) as
   not included in released artifacts.
-* [curations](#curations) - Overwrite package metadata, set a concluded license or correct license findings.
 * [resolutions](#resolutions) - Resolve any issues or policy rule violations.
+* [curations](#curations) - Overwrite package metadata, set a concluded license, or correct license findings in the project.
+* [package configurations](#package-configurations) - Define path excludes or correct license findings in dependencies.
 * [license choices](#license-choices) - Select a license for packages which offer a license choice.

 The sections below explain each in further detail.
 Prefer to learn by example?
 See the